GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

     100  green  300 green
     300  blue  1000 blue

-Apart from comment lines (starting with #), each record in the CPT file governs the color of a symbol whose *z* value falls in the range between *z_0* and *z_1*.
+Apart from comment lines (starting with #), each record in the CPT governs the color of a symbol whose *z* value falls in the range between *z_0* and *z_1*.
 If the colors for the lower and upper levels differ then an intermediate color will be linearly interpolated given the *z*